Zoryna/BookSearch/README.md

 # BookSearch
 Something like a search engine.
 Type in author, genre, topic, or age group.
-It will direct you the book series based on your "tags"
+It will direct you to the book series based on your "tags."